 If you’re looking for something super comprehensive, Hootsuite probably offers everything you’re searching for.

-In addition to scheduling and posting content for Instagram, this platform also integrates with Facebook, Twitter, LinkedIn, Pinterest, and YouTube.
+In addition to scheduling and posting content for Instagram, unlike Tailwind, this platform also integrates with Facebook, Twitter, LinkedIn, Pinterest, and YouTube.
 All of those accounts can be managed from a single dashboard.

 In regards to Instagram in particular, Hootsuite offers a lot of the features you’ve come to expect from an Instagram scheduler (like analytics, for example).
 The platform places significant emphasis on collaboration and makes it easy to assign messages to team members and streamline a social media workflow.

 What about downsides?
 Because Hootsuite is so comprehensive, it does come with a slightly higher price tag.
 So, if budget is a big concern, it might be worth looking into something that doesn’t come with bells and whistles you don’t actually need.

 Cost: The individual plan (limited to just one user and 10 social profiles) is fairly reasonably priced at $29 per month when billed annually.
 If you’re an agency or a team, though, you’ll need to step up to at least the team plan (which allows for three users and 20 social profiles) for $129 per month.

 If you’re looking for an Instagram scheduler to take the pain out of managing your brand’s Instagram presence, there’s no shortage of options out there for you to explore.